On local characterizations of Hida families of Siegel modular forms: Introduction

-The construction of stable Yoshida lifts allows us to immediately make the following observations: \begin{enumerate}[style=sameline, style=sameline, align=left,label=(\scshape{O}\arabic*), ref=(\scshape{O}\arabic*),partopsep=0pt,parsep=0pt] \item The $p$-adic Galois representation associated to the Hecke eigensystem of every weight $(k,2)$ specialization of the $\GSp_4$ Hida family $\FF$ is de Rham at $p$, whenever $k> 2$.
+Here, $\eta_i$'s are the minimal prime ideals of $\TT$.
+We let $\TT^{\Yos}$ denote $\displaystyle \mathrm{Image}\left(\pi_\Yos:\TT \rightarrow \prod_{i=1}^t (\TT)_{\eta_i}\right)$.
+Note that $\TT^{\Yos}$ is a torsion-free $\Lambda$-module.
+The construction of stable Yoshida lifts allows us to immediately make the following observations: \begin{enumerate}[label=(\scshape{O}\arabic*), ref=(\scshape{O}\arabic*),partopsep=0pt,parsep=0pt,leftmargin=0pt] \item The $p$-adic Galois representation associated to the Hecke eigensystem of every weight $(k,2)$ specialization of the $\GSp_4$ Hida family $\FF$ is de Rham at $p$, whenever $k> 2$.
 See Remark \ref{rem:yoshidafamilyderhamk2}. \item The restriction to $G_{\Q_p}$ of the Galois representation associated to $\FF$ is decomposable.
 See Remark \ref{rem:yoshidafamilyisdecomposableatp}. \end{enumerate}

 Motivated by the analogy with CM Hida families for modular forms, we may ask whether these properties characterize the Hida family of stable Yoshida lifts.
 This is our main motivation towards Theorems \ref{thm:notisos} and \ref{thm:nomore}.
 These results form our analog of the results of Ghate--Vatsal and Castella--Wang-Erickson. \\